hnykda/tutos/docs/source/RPi.rst

 System analyzing and cleaning
 -----------------------------

 Use your friend ``systemd-analyze``.
-It will show you which units are loading long time.
+It will show you which units load really long time.
 Also ``systemctl status`` is great for finding failed units.

 Disable things that you dont need